City

 1. Food Service Aide

-This role involves preparing and serving food in restaurants and other food establishments.
+This role involves preparing and serving food.
 It requires attention to detail and the ability to work in a fast-paced environment.
-Companies like local diners and cafes offer these positions.
+Opportunities exist in local restaurants and cafes.

 Find Food Service Aide jobs in Sheffield, AL